kwqai/grades042024/README.md

-# Here ate Grades in JS
+# Here are Grades in JS